2022 Philadelphia Phillies season: National League Championship Series

 The Phillies faced Darvish again in Game 5.
 The Phillies countered with Wheeler.
-In the bottom of the third with two outs, Darvish walked Schwarber and the next batter, Hoskins, followed up on his performance in Game 4, and hit a two-run home run.
+In the bottom of the third with two outs, Darvish walked Schwarber and the next batter, Hoskins, followed up on his performance in Game 4, and hit a two-run home run on a 3–0 pitch.
 Soto struck back for the Padres in the top of the fourth with a solo home run.
 Wheeler was chased from the game after giving up a single to Cronenworth in the top of the seventh.
 His replacement, Dominguez struggled to pitch in the rainy conditions.
 He gave up a double to Bell that scored Cronenworth to tie the game.
 José Azócar, who was pinch running for Bell, advanced to third on a wild pitch.
 With two outs and two strikes on the batter, Trent Grisham, Dominguez threw another pitch in the dirt to score Azócar and give San Diego the lead.
 Grisham then flew out to end the top of the inning.
 In the top of the seventh Stott doubled, removing Darvish from the game.
 He was replaced with Robert Suárez.
 After getting Jean Segura to fly out and striking out Brandon Marsh, the Padres intentionally walked Schwarber.
 With two outs, Hoskins flew out to end the inning.
 After Domínguez's disappointing performance in the seventh inning, he was replaced by Alvarado, who walked Soto after giving up a single to Jurickson Profar.
 Alvarado got out of the jam by getting Manny Machado to fly out and Cronenworth to ground out.
 In the bottom of the eighth inning, with the Phillies still trailing by a run, Realmuto singled to left field.
 With the tying run on base, Harper stepped into the batter's box.
-Harper lined a 96 mile-per-hour sinker into the left field seats to give the Phillies a one-run lead.
+After a seven pitch at-bat, Harper lined a 96 mile-per-hour sinker into the left field seats to give the Phillies a 4-3 lead.
 Joe Davis, who was the TV play-by-play broadcaster, described the moment as the "swing of his life."
-Phillies radio play-by-play broadcaster described the moment as "bedlam at the bank."
+Phillies radio play-by-play broadcaster, Scott Franzke described the moment as "bedlam at the bank."
 After Suárez retired the next two Phillies, David Robertson came in to close the series for the Phillies.
 However, after walking Drury and Kim with one out, he was taken out of the game.
 Ranger Suarez, who started in Game 3, was his replacement.
 Grisham, the next batter, bunted to advance the runners to second and third but was throw out at first base.
 Austin Nola then flew out to Castellanos, sending the Phillies to the World Series for the first time since 2009.